-Harnessing the sun’s power has become a popular trend in the last ten years and we now have a large array of options for powering our homes using solar power.
+Harnessing the sun’s power has become a popular trend in the last ten years.
+We now have a large array of options for powering our homes using solar power.
 Living off the grid requires a lot of work and innovation in order to reach a certain level of self-sufficiency.
 Things get easier if you are able to harness the power of the sun and use it for all your needs.

 From passive cooling to batch solar water heaters, everything is now available when it comes to DIY solar power projects.
 People are beginning to understand that solar power is not as complicated as certain individuals would want you to believe.
 This is a technology that has become extremely accessible in our modern times and you just need a few basic skills in order to make your own project.